neurogenetics/LRRK2_conditional_v3/README.md

 ### Motivation/Goals:
 1) Understanding the underlying data and creating an overview of the data...
 2) Perform quick and dirty GWAS excluding risk and G2019S variant...
-3) Perform GWAS excluding risk and G2019S variant on a cohort level basis and meta-analyze...
+3) Perform GWAS excluding risk and G2019S variant on a cohort level basis and meta-analyze

 ### Link to Manuscript:
 TBD